-Cold emails tend to have a bad reputation.
-However, there are several good reasons to cold email professors.
-And a proper way to write cold emails can increase your chance of receiving a reply.
-Find out more about cold emails in academia, as well as alternative strategies to connect with professors without prior contact.
+Cold emails often carry a negative reputation.
+However, there are several compelling reasons why cold emailing professors can be beneficial.
+Learning the proper way to write cold emails can significantly increase your chances of receiving a reply.
+Explore more about cold emailing in academia, along with alternative strategies to connect with professors when you don’t have prior contact.

 Contents